 The report highlights that the MLMUPC has successfully settled 13,329 cases out of a total of 15,642, translating to an impressive resolution rate of 85.21%.
 This progress signifies significant headway in addressing land disputes within the country.

 The MLMUPC prioritizes a “win-win” approach, utilizing established mechanisms like the Cadastral Commission, the National Land Dispute Resolution Authority, and the Land Dispute Resolution Working Group.
-These entities facilitate cooperation between parties involved in the disputes, aiming for solutions such as land size adjustments, relocation agreements, or the issuance of deeds.
+These entities facilitate cooperation between parties involved in the disputes, aiming for solutions such as land size adjustments, relocation agreements, or the issuance of title deeds.

 The report further details the various types of land disputes addressed by the MLMUPC.
 These include issues related to unclear land tenure, duplicate land titles or applications, and claims on state land within protected areas.
 Additionally, the Ministry tackles a range of challenges, including requests for intervention in disputes, surveyor appointments, land demarcation, construction inspections, and expediting land transfer registrations.